ManchesterVolcanology/OpenSO2/docs/usage/home-setup.rst

     python open_so2.py

-This will open the Open |SO2| GUI interface and begin the program.
+This will open the |OpenSO2| GUI interface and begin the program.

 .. note:: An executable version is planned for the future.